cyrneko/ublue-niri/README.md

 This is my personal Universal Blue image, including things like Niri, Greetd, Ironbar...

 > **Warning**
 > This image is highly experimental and comes loaded with my configuration.
-If you want an image without my configuration please .
+If you want an image without my configuration please use ublue-niri-noconfig.

 To rebase an existing atomic Fedora installation to the latest build: